nibblesnbits/my-portfolio/conv/book.md

 The door was open again.
 But this time, it was on purpose.

-Sam stepped through with both hands full—a paper box tilted carefully against his chest, still warm, still dusted with sugar.
-A chime just above the threshold gave a lazy jingle, like it had been napping and didn’t mind being woken.

 Inside, the Archive was calm.

-He walked to the long table near the front, cleared a corner with the sweep of a sleeve, and set the box down with exaggerated ceremony.
+Sam walked to the long table near the front, cleared a corner with the sweep of a sleeve, and set the basket down with exaggerated ceremony.

 Gable emerged from the back, coat draped over one shoulder, eyes rimmed with tired.

 He stopped a few feet from the table and raised an eyebrow.

-“What do we have here?”
+"What do we have here?"

-Sam opened the box, revealing three flaky pastries, slightly smashed from the journey.
+Sam lifted the basket to Gable, revealing three flaky pastries, possibly more flake than anything else.

+Gable raised an eyebrow.
+"Her deal is for two."

-“Trade secret,” he said.
-“One riddle, one story, and a promise to return the basket.
-That gets you three.”
+"Call it a trade secret," he said.
+"One riddle, one story, and a promise to return the basket.
+That gets you three."

 Gable gave a slow nod.
-“Brynn’s still got the touch.”
+"Brynn's still got the touch."

-“Don’t let her hear you say that.
-She made me swear I’d tell no one about the part where she smiled.”
+"Don't let her hear you say that.
+She made me swear I'd tell no one about the part where she smiled."

 They sat.

 No ritual.
 No plates.
-Just a mutual understanding of what pastries are _for._
+Just a mutual understanding of what pastries are for.

 Gable took a bite, chewed, and frowned slightly.

-“Too much nutmeg.”
+"Too much nutmeg."

 Sam looked offended.
-“That’s the point.”
+"That's the point."

-“It’s a distraction.”
+"It's a distraction."

-“It’s a personality.”
+"It's a personality."

 Gable said nothing, but his second bite was bigger.

 They ate in easy silence for a few minutes.
-Crumbs collected like confessions along the table’s edge.
-The Archive didn’t seem to mind.
+Crumbs collected like confessions along the table's edge.
+The Archive didn't seem to mind.

 Sam glanced around between bites.

-“So...
-Which one is yours?”
+"So...
+Which one is yours?"

 Gable blinked.
-“What?”
+"What?"

-“Where your stuff ends up.
-What does the Archive file you under?”
+"Where your stuff ends up.
+What does the Archive file you under?"

 Gable leaned back in his chair and exhaled through his nose.
-“I'd tell you, but the books might hear.”
+"I'd tell you, but the books might hear."

-“Sounds mysterious.”

-“Sounds accurate.”
+"Sounds mysterious."

+"Sounds accurate."

 Sam grinned and leaned in.

-“I bet it’s something like ‘Things Left in Coat Pockets.’
-Or ‘Words With Splinters.’”
+"I bet it's something like 'Things Left in Coat Pockets.'
+Or 'Words With Splinters.'"

 Gable raised an eyebrow.
-“Splinters?”
+"Splinters?"

-“Yeah, like… words that stuck.
-The kind you don’t notice until later, when you touch something else and it hurts.”
+"Yeah, like… words that stuck.
+The kind you don't notice until later, when you touch something else and it hurts."

 Gable looked at him for a long moment, then—quietly—smiled.

 Sam brightened.
-“Ha!
-I’m right, aren’t I?”

-“You’re something.”
+"Ha!
+I'm right, aren't I?"

+"You're something."

 They returned to their pastries.
 Gable pulled a card from his pocket, set it on the table.

-Gable didn’t say anything.
+Gable didn't say anything.
 Just watched him.

 Sam looked up.
-“Is this mine?”
+"Is this mine?"

-“Keep it safe,” Gable said with a wink.
+"Keep it safe," Gable said with a wink.

 The card sat between them like a fourth pastry—less sweet, maybe, but more filling.
-Sam picked up the card and gave it a look.

-"It's blank."

-"For now."
+He held the card out.
+Sam took it.

+It felt… normal.
+A little thicker than usual.
+Edges soft from being held once or twice too often.
+But nothing written.
+Not yet.

+"If you're holding back something important," Gable said quietly, "it writes itself."

+Sam looked at it.
+Then at him.

+"That's not creepy at all."

+"It's better than honesty," Gable said with a shrug.
+"Honesty is what you choose to share.
+This place remembers what you _meant._"

-They didn’t talk much after that.
+They didn't talk much after that.

-Gable started sorting a pile of cards near the table’s edge.
+Gable started sorting a pile of cards near the table's edge.
 Sam began building a very deliberate tower out of sugar flakes and folded napkins.

-Sam brushed the last of the crumbs off his shirt, and stood.
+Sam brushed the last of the crumbs off his shirt and tucked the card carefully into his notebook.

-"Welp.
-Off to another adventure," he said as the strode to the door.
+"I should get this basket back to Brynn," he said, standing and stretching.
+"But I'll be around."

+_As he moved toward the door, something caught his eye—a familiar title on a nearby shelf._

+A book tilted slightly as he moved toward the door."

+Or even simpler—just have the book's movement be what stops him:

+"Sam brushed the last of the crumbs off his shirt and tucked the card carefully into his notebook.

+"I should get this basket back to Brynn," he said, standing and stretching.
+"But I'll be around."

-A book tilted slightly as he passed.
+A book tilted slightly as he moved toward the door, and he paused.

-Its spine read:
+Its spine read: _How It Didn't Happen_

-> _The Sound the Moon Made When It Realized It Was Being Watched_

 Sam paused.

 Smiled.

-As the door clicked softly behind Sam, the room stilled again.

-For half a breath.

-Then—

-> _scrrrape—thump._
+"See you soon, Gable."

-A thin metal pencil cup toppled from a high shelf and hit the floor with an unapologetic clatter.
+As he reached for the door handle, a thin metal pencil cup toppled from a high shelf and hit the floor with an unapologetic clatter.

-Gable didn’t flinch.

-“I told you that shelf was unstable,” he muttered, not looking up.
+Sam looked up.

 From the top ledge—tail flicking in an entirely unrepentant rhythm—Vel peered down with feline indifference.